yeswework/fabrica-dev-kit/README.md

 #Fabrica for WordPress
 Fabrica provides an environment and tools to streamline every part of the WordPress development process.
-It is aimed at from-scratch theme developers with CMS-type requirements.
+It is ideal for bespoke theme developers with CMS-type requirements.
 Its main features are:

 * Instant set-up of project-specific fast local development server
 * Tools for coding better themes using Twig, PostCSS, MVC and BEM